Erasmus +

 Do you want to try the Erasmus + adventure?

-Below you will find your Erasmus+ 2025-26 applicant guide, which includes the conditions and procedure to follow, the list of partner universities by discipline with the name of the RI referents for each discipline, as well as the list of RI relays.
+Below, please consult the Erasmus+ applicant guide, which outlines the conditions and procedures to follow, the list of partner universities by discipline with the name of the RI referents for each discipline, as well as the list of RI relays.

 However, we advise you to regularly consult the updates of our website, in particular regarding the file submission dates which may be brought forward by our partners.

-Also pay attention to all the displays we make in the components (faculties, schools, institutes)
+Please also pay attention to all the notices we post in the various departments (faculties, schools, institutes)

 Check out our FAQ for more information: